andela-genai-plg8/ai-chef/functions/README.md

 ## Chef Class and Subclasses

-The `Chef` class and its subclasses are responsible for handling various AI-driven functionalities, such as generating recipes, interacting with external APIs, and managing AI agents.
+The `Chef` class and its subclasses are responsible for handling various AI-driven functionalities, such as matching ingredients to recipes.
+Ultimately, the AI models and present a common interface that abstracts away the details of the provider from the rest of the application.
 Below is an overview of the `Chef` class and its key subclasses:

 ### Chef Class
 - **Purpose**: Serves as the base class for all chef-related functionalities.